 College applications require students to certify that all information submitted in the application process is their own work.
 But even if you put aside the dishonesty, and I am not suggesting that, submitting an essay that was written by someone other than the student is likely to backfire.
 Admissions officers read a lot of essays and they are pretty good at spotting the ones that are written by a 45 year old.
-If they think an application essay wasn’t written by the student, they have the option of downloading that student’s SAT essay and comparing the writing.

 Ethical shortcuts don’t start with college applications.
 There is an epidemic of cheating in high school.
 Students who are anxious to get into “good” colleges are under a lot of pressure, and it can be very tough to resist the temptation to cheat.
 If everyone else is doing it, students can fear being at a disadvantage if they don’t cheat.
 Even strong students who don’t need to cheat might fear being labeled selfish if they don’t share the answers to a biology test.

 We need to be careful about the messages we send to kids.
 That father who wanted to know how to get around the early decision rules is letting his kids know that cheating is okay.
 It’s not just about getting into college.
 Do we need more generations of business leaders who will take shortcuts when it comes to financial responsibilities or product safety?